gcmt/vessel.nvim/README.md

 ![TreeView](assets/treeview_dark.png "Buffer list tree view.")

-With *tree view* enabled, all buffers will be grouped and displayed as multiple directory trees, one for the *current working directory*, one for the *home directory*, and one for the *root directory*.
+With *tree view* enabled, all buffers will be grouped and displayed as multiple directory trees, one for the *current working directory*, one for the *home directory*, and one for the *root directory*. *Tree view* can be enabled with the option [buffers.view](#buffersview).

-You can create additional tree groups by pressing `g` on a directory or buffer.
-A new tree root will be created for that directory, or, in case a file is selected, its parent directory.
-All matching buffers will be grouped under that tree.
-Buffers will always be grouped by the most specific group that matches their path.
+You can create as many additional separate trees as you want by pressing `g` on a directory or buffer.
+A new tree root will be created for that directory and all the contained buffers will be grouped under that tree.
+Buffers will always be grouped by the most specific tree root that matches their path.
+Note that if you press `g` on a file, a new tree will be created for its parent directory instead.

-You can delete a group by pressing `g` again on the group and buffers will be regrouped automatically.
+You can delete a group by pressing `g` again on the group and buffers will be re-grouped automatically in other trees.
 You can customize the default `g` mapping with the option [buffers.mappings.toggle_group](#buffersmappingstoggle_group).

-To keep things organized, you can momentarily hide buffers by collapsing directories with `h`.
-You can expand them again with `l` or `<CR>`.
+To keep things organized you also have the possibility to hide buffers by collapsing directories with `h`.
+You can then expand them again with `l` or `<CR>`.
+See [buffers.mappings.collapse_directory](#buffersmappingscollapse_directory) option.

-You can enable tree view with the option [buffers.view](#buffersview).
+An option you might want to check out is [buffers.directories_first](#buffersdirectories_first), that controls whether directories are ordered first or last.

 > [!NOTE]
-> *Pinned* buffers will always be displayed on top as a flat list.
+> *Pinned* buffers will always be displayed on top as a flat list and won't be displayed along other buffers in directory trees.

 ## API